Safe Houses Found In Queens, Westchester, NJ, CT In Plot To Crash Cell Service During UN Week

 Devices were concentrated within about 35 miles of the UN campus, the agency said.

-CNN reported the electronic safe houses included locations in Armonk in Westchester County, Greenwich in Fairfield County, a vacant apartment in Queens, and a site in northern New Jersey — essentially circling the city’s cellular infrastructure, according to officials briefed on the probe.
+CNN reported the electronic safe houses included locations in Armonk in Westchester County, Greenwich in Fairfield County, a vacant apartment in Queens, and a site at an unspecified location in northern New Jersey — essentially circling the city’s cellular infrastructure, according to officials briefed on the probe.

 The system was powerful enough to overwhelm towers and, if activated at scale, could have blocked everyday services like mapping and emergency access, CNN reported.